KatherineMichel/portfolio/doc/los-angeles-2023.md

 The steps to the Dolby Theater

 ![](los-angeles-2023-images/dolby-theater-stage.jpg)
-Me standing where the presenter stands with a view of the audience behind me
+Me standing where the presenter stands with a view of the audience behind me... the photos on chairs represent the A-list guests who sat there.

 ![](los-angeles-2023-images/dolby-theater-winners-walk.jpg)
 Having exited stage left just like the Academy Award winners do, we are walking in their footsteps down the "Winner's Walk."